-The National African American Read-In is the nation’s first and oldest event dedicated to diversity in literature.
+The National African American Read-In is a groundbreaking effort to encourage communities to read together, centering African American books and authors.
 It was established in 1990 by the Black Caucus of the National Council of Teachers of English to make literacy a significant part of Black History Month.
 This initiative has reached more than 6 million participants around the world.

 While much of the focus of the African American Read-In are novels and trade books, let’s kick off this month looking at books by these NCTE-published authors.

 Confronting educational inequality, the National Council of Teachers of English proposed the “Students’ Right to Their Own Language” (SRTOL) Act in 1974.
 This resolution begins: “We affirm the students’ right to their own patterns and varieties of language – the dialects of their nurture or whatever dialects in which they find their own identity and style . . . ” (p.
 9).
 This resolution was reaffirmed in 2003 due to its contemporary relevance.
 As an anniversary publication, Affirming Students’ Right to Their Own Language: Bridging Language Policies and Pedagogical Practices is devoted to examining the results of the resolution, to strengthening the connection between pedagogy and policy, and to drawing attention to language ideologies.